-B. The Department of State Police may operate a handheld photo speed monitoring device in highway work zones for the purposes of recording violations of § 46.2-878.1.
+B. A law-enforcement officer may operate a handheld photo speed monitoring device in school crossing zones from the purposes of recording violations of § 46.2-873 and in highway work zones for the purposes of recording violations of § 46.2-878.1.

-1. A handheld photo speed monitoring device may be used only by a law-enforcement officer employed by the Department of State Police who is physically present in or around the highway work zone to record images of vehicles that are traveling at speeds of at least 12 miles per hour above the posted highway work zone speed limit within such highway work zone.
+1. A handheld photo speed monitoring device may only be used:

+a.
+By a law-enforcement officer who is physically present in or around the school crossing zone to record images of vehicles that are traveling at speeds of at least 12 miles per hour above the posted speed limit within such school crossing zone; or b.
+By a law-enforcement officer who is physically present in or around the highway work zone where a law-enforcement vehicle is present and displaying lighted blue or blue combination lights to record images of vehicles that are traveling at speeds of at least 12 miles per hour above the posted highway work zone speed limit within such highway work zone.

-2. The operator of a vehicle shall be liable for a monetary civil penalty imposed pursuant to this section if such vehicle is found, as evidenced by information obtained from a handheld photo speed monitoring device, to be traveling at speeds of at least 12 miles per hour above the posted highway work zone speed limit within such highway work zone.
+2. The operator of a vehicle shall be liable for a monetary civil penalty imposed pursuant to this section if such vehicle is found, as evidenced by information obtained from a handheld photo speed monitoring device, to be traveling at speeds of at least 12 miles per hour above the posted school crossing zone or highway work zone speed limit within such school crossing zone or highway work zone.
 Such civil penalty shall not exceed \$125, and any prosecution shall be instituted and conducted in the same manner as prosecution for traffic infractions.
-Civil penalties collected under this section shall be paid into the state treasury and allocated to the Department of State Police.
+Civil penalties collected under this section shall be paid to the locality in which such violation occurred.

-3. If a handheld photo speed monitoring device is used, proof of a violation of § 46.2-878.1 shall be evidenced by information obtained from such device.
-A certificate, or a facsimile thereof, sworn to or affirmed by a Virginia State Police officer, based upon inspection of photographs, microphotographs, videotape, or other recorded images produced by a handheld photo speed monitoring device, shall be prima facie evidence of the facts contained therein.
-Any photographs, microphotographs, videotape, or other recorded images evidencing such a violation shall be available for inspection in any proceeding to adjudicate the liability for such violation of § 46.2-878.1.
+3. If a handheld photo speed monitoring device is used, proof of a violation of § 46.2-873 or 46.2-878.1 shall be evidenced by information obtained from such device.
+A certificate, or a facsimile thereof, sworn to or affirmed by a law-enforcement officer, based upon inspection of photographs, microphotographs, videotapes, or other recorded images produced by a handheld photo speed monitoring device, shall be prima facie evidence of the facts contained therein.
+Any photographs, microphotographs, videotapes, or other recorded images evidencing such a violation shall be available for inspection in any proceeding to adjudicate the liability for such violation of § 46.2-873 or 46.2-878.1.